aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >             IObserver<Conversion.Conversion> observer = null)
 > ```

-Starts asynchronously a long-time conversion operation of a source file (or files) specified by *source* parameter and returns an **AsyncResult** object that allows to watch for the current asynchronous operation status.
+Starts asynchronously a long-time conversion operation of a source file (or files) specified by *source* parameter and returns an **AsyncResult** object that allows watching for the current asynchronous operation status.